-Tryavna became famous during the Bulgarian National Revival period when it was heavily involved in the development of crafts.
-Houses from this period feature their own architectural design.
-The ground floors had irregular forms and housed craftsmen and traders.
-The upper floors featured wooden bow-windows, the roofs were covered with well arranged rocks.
+Tryavna Wood Carving Village was famous during the Bulgarian National Revival period when it was at the forefront of wood crafts.
+Houses from this period feature their own unique architectural design.
+You will see this style of house throughout the village.
+The ground floors have irregular forms and housed craftsmen and traders.
+The upper floors feature wooden bow-windows, the roofs are covered with well arranged huge stone slates, which look like rocks.
 The town square has a beautiful clock tower dating from 1814.

 The “kivgireniyat” bridge was built above the river behind the clock tower.
 This is a famous tourist attraction in Tryavna wood carving village.
 The wood-carved iconostasis and the bishop’s throne in the St Archangel Michael church are real masterpieces of the woodcarving in Tryavna.
 The Daskalov house is a museum of woodcarving and icon painting and boasts amazing ceilings.

 Tryavna is one of the destinations included in our 7 Day Trips Blog.